 A seasoned journalist, Wells sleuths out the answers.
 His obsession goes back to his childhood in the Cajun bastion of Bayou Black, where his French-speaking mother’s gumbo often began with a chicken chased down in the yard.
 Back then, gumbo was a humble soup little known beyond the boundaries of Louisiana.
 So when a young Ken, homesick at college in Missouri, realized there wasn’t a restaurant that could satisfy his gumbo cravings, he called his momma for the recipe.
 That phone-taught gumbo was a disaster.
 The second, cooked at his mother’s side, fueled a lifelong quest to explore gumbo’s roots and mysteries.

 In Gumbo Life Wells does just that.
 He spends time with octogenarian chefs who turn the lowly coot into gourmet gumbo; joins a team at a highly competitive gumbo contest; visits a factory that churns out gumbo by the ton; observes the gumbo-making rituals of an iconic New Orleans restaurant where high-end Creole cooking and Cajun cuisine first merged, setting off a culinary explosion.
 He also explains how gumbo got to China and how it became beloved of a pope, presidents and even Sumo wrestlers.

 Rendered in Wells’ affable prose, Gumbo Life makes clear that gumbo is more than a dish: it’s an attitude, a way of seeing the world.
-It's the story of jazz but writ in food.
+It's the Zen food of an otherwise unZenlike culture.
 This is a tasty culinary memoir—to be enjoyed and shared like a simmering pot of gumbo.

 What other writers are saying: